dewittkane/redux-weekend-peer-review/README.md

 ## Base Required Features

 - Multi-Part Form:
-  - [ ] Able to add feedback
+  - [x ] Able to add feedback
-    - [ ] Data collected on individual pages & components
+    - [x ] Data collected on individual pages & components
-    - [ ] Click on next takes you to the next page in sequence
+    - [x ] Click on next takes you to the next page in sequence
     - [ ] Data saves in DB after *all* the parts are completed (not piecemeal)
-    - [ ] Thank you page takes you back to the first view
+    - [x ] Thank you page takes you back to the first view
     - [ ] Old Data is cleared on form completion

 - Client code:
-  - [ ]  Individual components for each form part
+  - [x ]  Individual components for each form part
-  - [ ]  Redux setup complete
+  - [ x]  Redux setup complete
-    - [ ] Store linked to react with `<Provider>`
+    - [x ] Store linked to react with `<Provider>`
-    - [ ] Store setup with reducer(s) and logger middleware
+    - [x ] Store setup with reducer(s) and logger middleware
   - [ ] Reducers & Actions Working
     - [ ] Actions are in SCREAMING_SNAKE_CASE and semantically named
     - [ ] Actions have a `type` key, and `payload` if sending data